jessfraz/blog/content/post/defining-a-distinguished-engineer.md

 Along with being able to call upon other experts, technical leaders should value well researched solutions.
 They should strive to learn from prior art.

+## Have fun

+Always make sure to have fun and not take yourself too seriously!

 These are just a few of the things I think define a strong technical leader and engineer.
 I am sure I will grow this list as I personally grow myself every day.